 Esophageal perforation may result in mediastinitis, with severe chest pain, tachycardia, fever, tachypnea, and shock.
 Gastric perforation may result in peritonitis.
 Esophageal or gastric perforation may occur within hours, after weeks, or any time in between.

 Esophageal strictures can develop over weeks, even if initial symptoms had been mild and treatment had been adequate.
+Strictures can result in esophageal shortening or narrowing as well as dysphagia and motility disorders.

 Because the presence or absence of intraoral burns does not reliably indicate whether the esophagus and stomach are burned, meticulous endoscopy is indicated to check for the presence and severity of esophageal and gastric burns when symptoms or history suggests more than trivial ingestion.
 Endoscopy does not need to be done immediately; the patient should be stabilized before being considered for endoscopy.

-Treatment of caustic ingestion is supportive.
+In general, acid and alkali ingestions are treated similarly, with supportive care.
 (CAUTION: Gastric emptying by emesis or lavage is contraindicated because it can reexpose the upper gastrointestinal tract to the caustic.
 Attempts to neutralize a caustic acid by correcting pH with an alkaline substance [and vice versa] are contraindicated because severe exothermic reactions may result.
 Activated charcoal is contraindicated because it may infiltrate burned tissue and interfere with endoscopic evaluation, and insertion of a nasogastric tube is contraindicated because it can damage already compromised mucosal surfaces.)

 Pearls & Pitfalls